NWUSensing/soilmoisture-sensing/readme.md

     Make sure the measured tags are in front of the reader’s antenna within <0.5m or even less.
 Note that the reader’s data collection program runs in the background until the end of the experiment.

-5. **Extract the data of our targeted RFID moisture sensors at each location.**
+5. **Extract the data of a targeted RFID moisture sensors at each location.**

-    Run `detect.py`, and then our program will detect the sensor IDs that can be read.
+    Run `detect.py`, and it detect sensor IDs that can be read.
 From these IDs, we can Extract and save the data of our targeted sensors at each location.
-For example, XXX

     Subsequently, the program will save the data read in the `./moisture_estimation/data` directory, specifically in the `Data_ID.txt` file.
 For example: